diegomiura/Pairs-Trading/README.md

 ## 📬 Questions?

-Open an issue or reach out at diegomiura@example.com (replace with your contact).
+Open an issue or reach out at diego.miura@yale.edu .